1deg/mobile-app/README.md

 # One Degree's Mobile App v1.0

-Code named _Duboce_, the mobile app consists of a basic wrapper for One Degree's resource server of community opportunities and organizations.
+Code named _Duboce_, the mobile app consists of a basic wrapper for One Degree's resource server of community opportunities & organizations.

 ## Development environment setup